Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Semantic Typing for

-The implementation contract \code{X} provides methods $f_1$, \ldots, $f_h$ and a fallback function which only does a \code{skip}.
-Thus, even though \code{Proxy} uses \code{id} to generically forward all method calls (except \code{update}) to \code{X}, we know that there are only finitely many possible continuations after any method call to \code{Proxy}: either \code{update}, or one of $f_1$, \ldots, $f_h$, or \code{skip} (when the fallback function is invoked).
+As an example of a safe usage of the fallback function, consider the code in Figure~\ref{fig:example_fallback_proxy}.
+As we discussed in Section~\ref{sec:motEx}, there are only finitely many possible continuations after any method call to \code{Proxy}: either \code{update}, or one of $f_1$, \ldots, $f_h$, or \code{skip} (when the fallback function is invoked).
 Thus, if none of these methods can cause an insecure information flow, then any \code{call Proxy.$f$()\$$z$} for $f \neq \code{update}$ will be safe too.
 This cannot be inferred directly, using the other semantic type rules, because the interface definition for $I^P$ will not contain a declaration of the method $f$.
 However, with an explicit typing interpretation witnessing the safety of the execution of \code{call this.impl.id()\$value}, which will include the executions of $f_1$, \ldots, $f_h$, the call can nevertheless be shown to be safe by using rule \nameref{stm_st_fcall}.
 Of course, \emph{finding} such a typing interpretation may be a monumental task, even with only finitely many possible continuations.
-We return to this issue below, in Section~\ref{sec:upto_techniques}.
+We return to this issue in Section~\ref{sec:upto_techniques}.

 Of course, not all usages of the fallback function are type safe, even with semantic typing.
 Suppose, for example, that we replaced the forwarding method call in the fallback function of \code{Proxy} with a \emph{delegate} call; i.e.